mudit000/AzurePipelineCheatsheet/1-A-CITrigger-SingleRepo.md

 -You cannot use variables in triggers, as variables are evaluated at runtime (after the trigger has fired).

 -If you use templates to author YAML files, then you can only specify triggers in the main YAML file for the pipeline.
 You cannot specify triggers in the template files.

+-You cannot use variables in paths, as variables are evaluated at runtime (after the trigger has fired).